chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 reaches 'active' on both units, and call the example action verifying the call completes.
 Libjuju allows you to programmatically interact with juju deploying, configuring, and even relating applications to each other.
-Fixtures are provided making accessing the deployed applications and units straight forward.
+Fixtures are provided for accessing the Model, Applications, and Units for the series defined at the top of functional test file `src/tests/functional/test_deploy.py`.

 ```bash
 @pytest.mark.parametrize('series', series)